ctrlplusb/easy-peasy/website/docs/docs/api/computed.md

 ## Limitations and Known Issues

-### Computed properties are not accessible within actions
+### Computed properties will return the cached value when accessed from within actions

 This design decision was made so that we can guarantee the lazy resolution of computed properties, ensuring that they are only computed when they are being